Capitol Hill on a sunny day

 Existing federal programs have the potential to unleash even more resources to address pressing issues like the nation’s housing affordability crisis.
 The federal government should:

-• Enhance SBA lending programs: By partnering with CDFIs, the Small Business Administration can improve access to small dollar lending that businesses need to start, expand, and create jobs, particularly in rural and low-income areas through proven models like the Microloan program and Community Advantage program must be preserved and expanded.
+• Enhance SBA lending programs: By partnering with CDFIs, the Small Business Administration can improve access to small dollar lending that businesses need to start, expand, and create jobs, particularly in rural and low-income areas through proven models like the Microloan program and Community Advantage program, which must be preserved and expanded.

 • Promoting lending policies that protect entrepreneurs from irresponsible financial products, helping to preserve a vibrant small business sector and strengthen local economies.